Big Big World (song)

 "Big Big World" is a song by Swedish singer Emilia.
-It was released on 17 September 1998 as the lead single from the album of the same name and was written by Emilia and Lasse Anderson.
+It was released on 17 September 1998 by Rodeo and Universal as the lead single from the album Big Big World and was written by Emilia and Lasse Anderson.
 The song is about love, with references to the autumn season.
 The melody opening is based on the Swedish springtime song "Nu grönskar det", which in turn is based on the Peasant Cantata by Johann Sebastian Bach.

 "Big Big World" was a hit in Europe, where it reached number-one in eight countries and peaked within the top five in several others, but it fared less well in the United States, where it remained at the bottom of the Billboard Hot 100, though it did reach the top 40 on two other Billboard charts.
-The song was given a Grammis award for "Song of the Year" in 1998 and also won a Rockbjörnen award as "Swedish Song of the Year" in 1998.
-On 20 September 2017, the song was the topic at SVT:s Hitlåtens historia.
+The song was given a Grammis award for "Song of the Year" in 1998 and also won a Rockbjörnen award as "Swedish Song of the Year" same year.
+On 20 September 2017, "Big Big World" was the topic at SVT's Hitlåtens historia.
+Its accompanying music video, shot in black-and-white, was filmed in New York City.

 Critical reception

 AllMusic editor Roxanne Blanford wrote that the song is "gentle", arranged as a "pseudo-procession tune", "as if Emilia is taking her first cautious steps toward independence and adulthood."
-Chuck Taylor from Billboard said that its "magic touch" is "manifested via sheer straightforward simplicity-in performance, production, and message."
+Chuck Taylor from Billboard magazine said that its "magic touch" is "manifested via sheer straightforward simplicity-in performance, production, and message."
 He noted Emilia's "delicate voice, ripe with vulnerability and hurt, tells of being a big girl in a big world who shouldn't see it as a big deal if her partner leaves her ... but she will miss him much."
 He also added that "allusions to rain and autumn leaves help set up a perfect visual of stark sadness and loneliness, giving the song a strong seasonal punch."
-A reviewer from Birmingham Evening Mail stated that "this is another one of those Love It or Hate It records", adding that "it's incessant beat and simple rhythm will either drive you mad or drive you to put it on the CD player again...and again."
+A reviewer from Birmingham Evening Mail stated that "this is another one of those Love It or Hate It records", adding that "its incessant beat and simple rhythm will either drive you mad or drive you to put it on the CD player again...and again."

-Daily Record called the song "chirpy".
-Swedish newspaper Expressen wrote that "Big Big World" is the "big, obvious hit this fall."
-Göteborgsposten commented that with this song, Emilia "has a big, big hit".
-Chuck Campbell from Knoxville News Sentinel said that the 20-year-old vocalist "assumes a sweetly fragile persona on the song, setting the mood with a sparse verse and chorus before the track folds in a shuffling beat and an orchestral arrangement."
+Scottish Daily Record called the song "chirpy".
+Swedish Expressen named "Big Big World" the "big, obvious hit this fall", and Göteborgsposten stated that with this song, Emilia "has a big, big hit".
+Chuck Campbell from Knoxville News Sentinel said the 20-year-old vocalist "assumes a sweetly fragile persona on the song, setting the mood with a sparse verse and chorus before the track folds in a shuffling beat and an orchestral arrangement."
 Nina Cassidy from Stanford Daily noted that it "has a catchy beat, and the lyrics and music have a smooth flow."
-Sunday Tribune called it a "sweet song", while Sunday World described it as a "cracking single".
+Sunday Tribune called it a "sweet song", while Sunday World named it a "cracking single".
 Kerry Gold from The Vancouver Sun deemed it "a song of such easy listening it could double as a nursery rhyme."